containerbuildsystem/osbs-docs/docs/users.rst

 ``$REMOTE_SOURCE`` is another build arg, which points to the extracted tar archive provided by cachito in the buildroot workdir.

+.. note:: To better use the cachito provided dependencies, a full gomod supporting Golang version is required.
+In other words, you should use Golang
+  >= 1.13

 Replacing project dependencies with cachito
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~